Skip to content

 extended_summary

-The extended_summary in ODMetrics.compute() method enable extended summary with additional metrics including IoU, AP (Average Precision), AR (Average Recall) and mean_evaluator (Callable).
+The extended_summary option in the ODMetrics.compute() method enables an extended summary with additional metrics such as IoU, AP (Average Precision), AR (Average Recall), and mean_evaluator (a Callable).

 extended_summary_example